Big Data Predictive Analytics

 According to Eric Siegel it’s the “power to predict who will click, buy, lie, or die”.
 Real-life examples illustrate well how predictive analytics unleashes the power of data.
 Big Data embodies an extraordinary wealth of experience from which to learn.

-Eric cites many examples of potential and real application areas that are ripe for predictive analytics, clearly one can extrapolate these to hundreds more, just waiting to be tapped.
+Eric cites many examples of potential and real application areas that are ripe for predictive analytics, clearly one can extrapolate these to hundreds more, just waiting to be tapped with machine learning tools.
 Here are ten examples:

 - Targeted direct marketing.
 The challenge is to increase response rates and propagate a single view of the customer, by integrating customer data from multiple Web and social media interactions.
 Then companies can determine promotional effectiveness by narrowly defined customer segments, by location, or by delivery channel.